anderson-aristotle/jquery-dom/README.md

 ## jQuery

-jQuery is a popular Javascript library that simplifies many developer tasks such
+jQuery is a popular JavaScript library that simplifies many developer tasks such
 as:

 - DOM manipulation